Step One: Find the book in the library catalogue.

 Here is an outline of how we have arranged our books on the shelves by DDC number:

 Can't find the book on the shelf? or too busy to look?
-You can ask us to locate the book on the shelf for you and put it at a Library customer services desk for you to collect - See how to request a book for pick-up
+You can ask us to locate the book on the shelf for you and put it at a Library and Information Services desk for you to collect - See how to request a book for pick-up

 Booking short loan items